Philipp, Landgrave of Hesse: Early life

 Philipp was born at Schloss Rumpenheim in Offenbach, the third son of Prince Frederick Charles of Hesse and of his wife Princess Margaret of Prussia (sister of the German Emperor Wilhelm II).
 Philipp had a younger twin brother Wolfgang, as well as two older brothers and two other younger twin brothers.

 As a child, Philipp had an English governess.
 In 1910, he was sent to Britain to attend school in Bexhill-on-Sea.
 After returning to Germany, he attended a Musterschule in Frankfurt and then the Realgymnasium in Potsdam.
 He was the only one of the brothers who did not attend a military academy.

-At the beginning of the First World War, Philipp enlisted in the Hessian Dragoon-Regiment Nr.
+At the beginning of the First World War, Philipp joined the Hessian Dragoon-Regiment Nr.
 24 along with his older brother Maximilian.
 They served first in Belgium where Maximilian was killed in October.
 In 1915 and 1916, Philipp served on the Eastern Front in what is now Ukraine.
 He held the rank of lieutenant (an extremely low rank considering his princely background) and was mostly responsible for the procurement of munitions.
-In 1917, he served on the Hindenburg Line, before returning to Ukraine where he experienced active combat and was wounded.
+In 1917, he served on the Hindenburg Line, before returning to Ukraine where he was wounded in combat.

 In 1916, Philipp's oldest brother Friedrich Wilhelm died (in World War I) and Philipp became second in line to succeed his uncle as Head of the Electoral House of Hesse.
 In October 1918, Philipp's father was elected king of Finland.
 It was intended that Philipp would eventually succeed his father as Head of the House of Hesse, while his (younger) twin brother Wolfgang would be heir to the Finnish throne.
 The plans for a Finnish monarchy, however, soon came to an abrupt end with the defeat of Germany; Finland became a republic in July 1919.

-After the war, Philipp enlisted in the Übergangsheer (the Transitional Army) which was successful in repressing communist and socialist action.
+Following the war, Philipp was a member of the Übergangsheer (the Transitional Army, precursor to the Reichswehr) which was successful in repressing communist and socialist action.
 From 1920 to 1922, he attended the Technical University in Darmstadt where he studied art history and architecture.
-He made several visits to Greece where his aunt Princess Sophie of Prussia was the wife of King Constantine I. In 1922, he left university without completing a degree and took a job at the Kaiser-Friedrich-Museum in Berlin.
+He made several visits to Greece where his aunt, Princess Sophie of Prussia was the wife of King Constantine I. In 1922, he left university without completing a degree and took a job at the Kaiser-Friedrich-Museum in Berlin.
 The following year, he moved to Rome where he used his aristocratic connections to establish himself as a successful interior designer.
 (He had designed some furniture for the palace his father intended to occupy as King of Finland.)

-According to biographer Jonathan Petropoulos, Philipp was bisexual, and his lovers included the British poet Siegfried Sassoon.
+According to biographer Jonathan Petropoulos, Philipp was bisexual, one of his lovers being the British poet Siegfried Sassoon.